Document Bank of Virginia

 PerkerJenny_LegPetition_1813-1.jpg

-After the American Revolution, some Virginians freed some of their enslaved laborers, and by 1800 the population of free Black men and women had increased to nearly 20,000, primarily in urban areas like Richmond and Petersburg.
-Many white Virginians…
+After the American Revolution, some Virginians, inspired by the language of liberty, freed their enslaved laborers.
+By 1800 the population of free Black men and women had increased to nearly 20,000, primarily in urban areas like Richmond and…

 Phillis_Commonwealth-Cause_1824_7594199_0003_0009_p3.jpg